DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 ![save_validation](../readme_files/save_validation.png)

 _Note that the same menu can be used to update your existing configuration.
-Either for updating camera position, or in case of changes like addition/deletion of entrypoints, colors etc._
+Either for updating camera position or in case of changes like addition/deletion of entrypoints, colors, etc._